Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **fwhm_guess** [ Type: *float* ]

-	Source detection algorithms need an inital guess for the FWHM.
+	Source detection algorithms need an initial guess for the FWHM.
 Once any sources are found, we find an approximate value for the FWHM and update our source detection algorithm.